openedx/edx-platform/docs/en_us/course_authors/source/running_course/discussions_students.rst

 .. image:: /Images/Discussion_content_specific.png
  :alt: A discussion topic that appears below a video in the course, identified by a "Show Discussion" link

-Most courses also include one or more topics for discussions about course-wide areas of interest, such as the answers to "Frequently Asked Questions" or ideas for "Troubleshooting".
+Most courses also include one or more topics for course-wide discussions, such as "Frequently Asked Questions" and "Troubleshooting".
 You access these topics on the **Discussion** page of the course.

 .. image:: /Images/Discussion_course_wide.png
  :alt: Discussion topics are listed on the Discussion page when you click the drop-down list at the left side of the page